johnpdang/dev-education/README.md

 # dev-education

-Using repo to track and comment on my developer education path.
+Using repo to track/bookmark and comment on my developer education path.

 ## Issues